thegrafico/annoying-app/README.md

     Step:
     - Create a new email (Gmail)
-    - Go to configuration and allow less secure apps [Click Here](https://support.google.com/accounts/answer/6010255?hl=en)
+    - Go to configuration and allow less secure apps
     - Add credentials in the application

+To configure Gmail less secure app [Click Here](https://support.google.com/accounts/answer/6010255?hl=en)

 When you complete the step above you are done to send email to any user with any email.

+### How to send emails to users in a project
+For now, this options only work with google chrome.

+When you select this option, google chrome will open a new task to scan your WhatsApp user, when you scan the tag, you are set to send any automated message through the main application.
+DO NOT CLOSE THIS NEW TAG, if you do so, you will have to start the same process of scan the tag, but if you keep the task open, you can send any message in any time

 ### Prerequisites